EvictionLab/eviction-lab-website/content/updates/research/public-housing-and-the-threat-of-eviction/index.md

 We also show that serial eviction filing rates vary more between housing authorities than across buildings within PHAs.
 This is important, because it shows that eviction practices are related to how an agency manages their portfolio of homes and that solutions should come at this level rather than building-by-building.

+{{< pullquote "There is no evidence that repeatedly filing evictions against the same tenants actually improves the performance of a public housing authority." >}}

 To better understand the policies that drove these patterns, we conducted interviews with 42 PHA managers and administrators from two housing authorities in Northeastern Ohio: the Cuyahoga Metropolitan Housing Authority, which serves greater Cleveland, and the Akron Metropolitan Housing Authority.
 Both follow HUD regulations, both operate under the Ohio Landlord Tenant Law, and both serve demographically-similar populations.
 But in Cleveland over half (51.5%) of all tenants who were filed against received more than one filing, while in Akron this almost never happened.
 What drove the difference?

 In our interviews, managers in both PHAs emphasized the need to meet rent collection metrics, but they responded to these pressures differently.
 In Cleveland, managers will file eviction cases as soon as permissible, and then continue to work with the tenants, offering payment plans and trying to find ways for them to stay.
 That strategy, combined with intervention from Cleveland’s unique Housing Court, means that eviction filings often serve more as a rent collection tactic than a tool of displacement.
 This has led to a management philosophy that turns to the court system more quickly and frequently.